Allegiant of the Order of the Fist

 - Any anti-infantry tech that doesn't have to roll to hit (e.g. Electro-Leaps or blast damage) are likely to kill the Allegiant.

-- Out of stance he's a walking casualty (but this can be worth it to kill a less cheap solo)
+- Out of stance he's a walking casualty (but this can be worth it if it lets you charge and kill an expensive solo)

 Tricks & Tips